CUSU seeks to block Assange (Secretly)

 In an email leaked to The Tab the CUSU Women’s Officer has called on supporters to force the Union to disinvite Julian Assange.

-CUSU’s Women’s Officer Susy Langsdale has called on feminist members of the Union to block the invitation to Julian Assange – but warned them to do so secretly.
+CUSU’s Women’s Officer Susy has called on feminist members of the Union to block the invitation to Julian Assange – but warned them to do so secretly.

-Writing to the people who had signed the previous petition, calling on the Union to disinvite Dominique Strauss Kahn last year, Langsdale claimed “the primary aim has to be to prevent him from speaking at all”.
+Writing to the people who had signed the previous petition, calling on the Union to disinvite Dominique Strauss Kahn last year, Susy claimed “the primary aim has to be to prevent him from speaking at all”.

 In order to do this she called on recipients of the email to get 150 Union members to demand the meeting was cancelled – forcing a Special Business Meeting.

-However, in what could be seen as an affront to the democratic process, Langsdale did not stop there.
+However, in what could be seen as an affront to the democratic process, Susy did not stop there.
 She also asked the feminists to “please keep it quite quiet because we don’t want a big ‘invite Assange’ campaign to be ready to go when the open meeting is organised“.

 This attempt to keep the protestations on the down low has angered some students.
 Sidney 3rd year James Sheldon told The Tab “I have no problem with them trying to make their views heard, but by being secretive about it they sound like they know they’d lose if it ever got to a ‘fair’ debate”.